savire/ebuddy/apps/backend-repo/README.md

 ================

 ## Introduction
 This is the backend API created as part of eBuddy Recruitment.
-The API is built using Node.js, Javascript and Express, and is designed to be highly performant and reliable.
+The API is built using Node.js, Typescript and Express, and is designed to be highly performant and reliable.

 ## Getting Started
 To get started with the API, follow these steps: